Marxism

 Marxism is a political philosophy and method of socioeconomic analysis that uses a dialectical materialist interpretation of historical development, known as historical materialism, to understand class relations and social conflict.
 Originating in the works of 19th-century German philosophers Karl Marx and Friedrich Engels, the Marxist approach views class struggle as the central driving force of historical change.

 Marxist analysis views a society's economic mode of production as the foundation of its social, political, and intellectual life, a concept known as the base and superstructure model.
-In its critique of capitalism, Marxism posits that the ruling class (the bourgeoisie), who own the means of production, systematically exploit the working class (the proletariat), who must sell their labour power to survive.
-This relationship, according to Marx, leads to alienation, periodic economic crises, and escalating class conflict.
-Marx theorised that these internal contradictions would fuel a proletarian revolution, leading to the overthrow of capitalism and the establishment of a socialist mode of production.
-For Marxists, this transition represents a necessary step towards a classless, stateless communist society.
+In its critique of capitalism, Marxism posits that the capitalist ruling class (the bourgeoisie), who own the means of production, systematically exploit the working class (the proletariat), who must sell their labour power to survive.
+This relationship, according to Marx, leads to alienation among people, periodic economic crises, and escalating class conflict.
+Marx theorised that these internal contradictions would fuel workers' revolutions, leading to the overthrow of capitalism and the establishment of a socialist mode of production.
+For Marxists, this transition represents a necessary step towards a classless, stateless and moneyless society.

 Since Marx's death, his ideas have been elaborated and adapted by numerous thinkers and political movements, resulting in a wide array of schools of thought.
 The most prominent of these in the 20th century was Marxism–Leninism, which was developed after Vladimir Lenin's death and served as the official ideology of the Soviet Union and other Marxist states.

-In contrast, various academic and dissident traditions, including Western Marxism, Marxist humanism, and libertarian Marxism, have emerged, often critical of state socialism and focused on aspects like culture, philosophy, and individual liberty.
+In contrast, various academic and dissident traditions, including Western Marxism, Marxist humanism, Marxist feminism, and libertarian Marxism, have emerged, often critical of state socialism and focused on aspects like culture, philosophy, and individual liberty.
 This diverse evolution means there is no single, definitive Marxist theory.

 Marxism stands as one of the most influential and controversial intellectual traditions in modern history.
 It has inspired revolutions, social movements, and political parties across the world, while also shaping numerous academic disciplines.
 Marxist concepts such as alienation, exploitation, and class struggle have become integral to the social sciences and humanities, influencing fields from sociology and literary criticism to political science and cultural studies.
 The interpretation and implementation of Marxist ideas remain subjects of intense debate, both politically and academically.